wbudic/PerlCNF/README.md

 This project also contains custom build TestManager module for general and all test driven development.

-It is at current v.2.9, and specification implemented.
+It is at current v.3.0 version, project is specification implemented, and test driven development produced.

 ### [You can find the specification here](./Specifications_For_CNF_ReadMe.md).